dmitry-telegin/cifs-utils/mount.cifs.rst

   When mounting to servers via port 139, specifies the RFC1001 source name to use to represent the client netbios machine during the netbios session initialization.

+sep=arg
+  if first mount option (after the -o), overrides the comma as the separator between the mount parms. e.g.:
+  "-o user=myname,password=mypassword,domain=mydom"
+  could be passed instead with exclamation point as the separator by:
+  "-o 'sep=!user=myname!password=mypassword!domain=mydom'"
+  this might be useful when comma is contained within service or username or domain.
+  Do not use custom separator in password.
+  Do not use period or slashes (already used in ip and UNC name).
+  Turn on the "--verbose" option to control the result.

 servern=arg
   Similar to ``netbiosname`` except it specifies the netbios name of